Shivam260807/EE1030-2025-Project-Submissions/AI25BTECH11031/SoftwareAssignment/codes/README_code.md

 gcc main.c -o main -lm -ljpeg
 ./main

-I have done this project using c only
+I have done this project using c only.